 On this basis we have a clear track record in facilitating and supporting a Plan led approach to development through District/Borough/City Councils' local plans.
 The future will place even greater pressure on the county to provide for the housing, employment and the sustainable infrastructure needs that go with it.
-This is particularly the case for our future Garden Communities, such as Chelmsford Garden Community, which will provide around 10,000 new homes.
+This is particularly the case for our future Garden Communities, namely_such as Chelmsford Garden Community, Colchester Tendring Borders, new homes.
 There will also be the need to deal with complex Nationally Significant Infrastructure Projects (NSIPs) including the Lower Thames Crossing.